chrisduvivier/ft_services/README.md

     - [ ] InfluxDB and grafana will be in two distincts containers.

 - [ ] Persistent Volume
-    - [ ] In case of a crash or stop of one of the two database containers, you will have to make shure the data persist.
+    - [x] data persist after stop of service/crash for MySQL.
+    - [ ] data persist after stop of service/crash for InfluxDB.

 - [ ] All your containers must restart in case of a crash or stop of one of its component parts.
 - [ ] Make sure that each redirection toward a service is done using a load balancer.